HerrickSpencer/HerrickSpencer.github.io/_drafts/the-7-stages-of-vibe-coding.md

 ## The 7 Stages of Vibe Coding

+Every developer's AI enhancement journey follows a predictable path.
+We start as copy-paste warriors and (hopefully) evolve into sophisticated AI collaborators.
+Sound familiar?

-Before diving into the [AI Task Flow](/_posts/2025-10-27-AI%20Task%20Flow%20Demonstration%20with%20GitHub%20Copilot.md) from the previous post, let's explore the natural evolution most developers experience when adopting AI-assisted coding.
+Before diving into the [AI Task Flow](/_posts/2025-10-27-AI%20Task%20Flow%20Demonstration%20with%20GitHub%20Copilot.md) from the previous post, let's explore this natural evolution.
 I call this progression "The 7 Stages of Vibe Coding" - a journey from basic copy-paste workflows to sophisticated AI collaboration.

+*Where are you on this journey?*

 <!-- ![7 Stages of Vibe Coding Overview](/assets/img/postMedia/7StagesVibeCoding/7-Stages-Vibe-Coding-Banner.png) -->
 ---